 - Is a healthy individual without medical conditions that impair healing or increase risk of surgery

-Labiaplasty procedures have increased in popularity in recent years.
-According to public awareness about problems with hyperplastic labia minora, an increasing number of women are seeking treatment not only for aesthetic concerns but also for functional and/or psychological reasons.
-Although variation in the shape and size of the labia can be expected, it seems that in recent years the trend has leaned towards a smaller and more hidden labia minora.
-The reason woman opt to undergo a reduction of their labia minora may vary between aesthetic and function purposes.
+Labiaplasty procedures have increased in popularity in recent years, and an increasing number of women are seeking treatment not only for aesthetic concerns but also for functional and/or psychological reasons.
+Although variation in the shape and size of the labia can be expected, in recent years the trend has been towards smaller and more hidden labia minora.
+Women may opt to undergo a reduction of their labia minora for reasons varying from aesthetic to functional.
 According to a study performed in 2008, “32% sought surgery for functional impairment or discomfort, 37% sought surgery for aesthetic purposes, and 31% sought surgery for a combination of these reasons” (RD, 2008).
-Understanding the full realm of symptoms associated with a larger and/or misshapen labia minora is important in discovering how to attain surgical relief.
+Understanding the full realm of symptoms associated with larger and/or misshapen labia minora is important in discovering how to attain surgical relief.
 According to several studies, labiaplasty surgery has a satisfaction rate of over 90% in patients (Willis, Wong, & Patel, 2019).
-As more research into labiaplasty continues to be studied, surgeons are able to better understand reasons for the procedure and therefore are able to advance their techniques for an optimal result.
+As labiaplasty research continues, surgeons are better able to understand reasons for the procedure and are able to advance their techniques for an optimal result.

-The increase in popularity with brazilian waxing, genitalia shaving and brazilian laser hair removal has also caused more women to pay attention to their genitalia.
-Women may compare the appearance of their genitalia to the hairless and flapless or “tucked in” genitalia of women on the Internet and in pornography.
-Unfortunately, exposure to unrealistic media images of female genitalia may make some women feel self-conscious and desire to pursue vaginal rejuvenation surgery.
+The increase in popularity with Brazilian waxing, genitalia shaving, and Brazilian laser hair removal has also caused more women to pay attention to their genitalia.
+Women may compare the appearance of their genitalia to the hairless and flapless or “tucked in” genitalia of women on the internet or in pornography.
+Unfortunately, exposure to unrealistic media images of female genitalia may make some women feel self-conscious and prompt their desire to pursue vaginal rejuvenation surgery.

 Labiaplasty Surgical Techniques